sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Import-ConfigFeatureTable.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ###

 ## Return Values
 ###

 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Import-ConfigFeatureTable $xml
 ```
-#### Description
-Specifies the use of a Platinum edition license.
+   Description<br>-----------<br>Specifies the use of a Platinum edition license.
 A suitable license must be available on the site's license server.